-The Pesticides & The Chesapeake Bay Watershed Project was founded in 2007.
-Maryland Pesticide Network and the Johns Hopkins Center for a Livable Future launched the Project in order to bring together a diverse group of Bay restoration stakeholders to assess pesticide impacts on the Bay and identify and implement solutions to reduce the use and risks of pesticides in the watershed.
+The Pesticides & The Chesapeake Bay Watershed Project was founded in 2007 by Maryland Pesticide Network and the Johns Hopkins Center for a Livable Future.
+The Project launched in order to bring together a diverse group of Bay restoration stakeholders to assess pesticide impacts on the Bay and identify and implement solutions to reduce the use and risks of pesticides in the watershed.
 It remains the first such initiative in Maryland dedicated to reducing the occurrence and risks of pesticides in the Bay watershed in order to protect water quality, aquatic life, wildlife, and public health.

 The Project’s more than 300 stakeholders include scientists, public health experts, health care providers, beekeepers, waterkeepers and watermen; federal, state, county and city government agency representatives and agricultural community members; as well as the pest management industry, environmental and environmental health organizations and policymakers.
 Project stakeholders participate in three working groups related to research and issues education outreach to the public, farmers and to landscaping and pest management professionals.